Gabriel Honório

-Gabriel Honório Ramos (born 16 July 1996), simply known as Gabriel Honório, is a Brazilian professional footballer who plays as midfielder for Botafogo-PB.
+Gabriel Honório Ramos (born 16 July 1996), simply known as Gabriel Honório, is a Brazilian professional footballer who plays as midfielder for K League 2 club Busan IPark.

 Career

 Born in Paranaguá, the Honório began his professional career at the age of 21, at the city club Rio Branco SC.
 With few opportunities, Honório also had loan spells at Criciúma and Luverdense during the period.
 In 2021 he was negotiated with UD Vilafranquense, but was not used by the Portuguese club.
 He returned to Brazilian football at Sampaio Corrêa, where he was part of the state champion squad, and later returned to a second pell at the Rio Branco-PR.
 He also played for Independente São Joseense, a team from the second division of Paraná that was promoted, where the player once again gained prominence for teams competing in national level.

 In 2022 Honório played for Londrina and Vitória, and in 2023 he was traded to Ansan Greeners from K League 2.
 In July 2023, he transferred to Seongnan FC.

 On 19 January 2025, Honório was announced as a reinforcement for Brusque FC.
 On march, he signed with Botafogo-PB.